-The interim financial information of each subsidiary included in the consolidation are prepared using the functional currency (i.e., currency of the primary economic environment in which it operates) of each subsidiary.
-When defining define the functional currency of each subsidiary, management considered which currency significantly has a significant influence on the sale price of the services rendered and in which currency most par of the cost of services is paid or incurred.
-The consolidated interim financial information is presented in Brazilian reais, which is the functional and reporting currency of the Parent Company.
+The interim financial information of each subsidiary included in the consolidation are prepared using the functional currency of each subsidiary (i.e., the currency of the primary economic environment in which the subsidiary operates).
+When defining the functional currency of each subsidiary, management considered which currency has a significant influence on the sale price of the services rendered and in which currency most part of the cost of services is paid or incurred.
+The consolidated interim financial information are presented in Brazilian reais, which is the functional and reporting currency of the Parent Company.

-Translation of foreign subsidiaries' interim financial information
+Translation of foreign subsidiaries' financial statements